beckadamtheinventor/BOSshellCE/README.txt

 INSTALLATION:
-Transfer "OOBE.8xg" to the calculator. (ex.
+Transfer "BOSshell.tig" to the calculator. (ex.
 TI-Connect, TILP) Select "BOSSHELL" from the [prgm] list, then press [enter] to run it.
 The shell will load momentarily! :D